About the Major

 Any courses taken abroad must be preapproved by the department chair.

-Cultural Immersion Experience (applies only to Class of 2018 and earlier).
+Cultural-Immersion Experience (applies only to Class of 2018 and earlier).
 Direct interaction with other cultures through study abroad facilitates an understanding of cultures not one’s own and of global issues.
-Psychology majors need to spend at least one semester engaged in a cultural immersion experience.
+Psychology majors need to spend at least one semester engaged in a cultural-immersion experience.
 Study abroad automatically fulfills the requirement.
-Students may also fulfill the requirement by proposing to do a cultural immersion volunteer experience within the Middletown community (e.g., for 2 hours per week for a semester), elsewhere in the U.S., or with a summer or winter program domestically or abroad (e.g., 6 weeks living in another country).
+Students may also fulfill the requirement by proposing to do a cultural immersion volunteer experience within the Middletown community (e.g., for two hours per week for a semester), elsewhere in the U.S., or with a summer or winter program domestically or abroad (e.g., six weeks living in another country).
 Students will be asked to declare their proposed plans on a cultural immersion form when they declare the major, and the chair will review all proposals.
 If you do not hear from the department, you can assume that your plan has been accepted.
 After that time, a student can revise the plan by simply turning in a new cultural immersion form.
-Students should contact Wesleyan’s Office of Study Abroad regarding abroad programs, and the Office of Community Partnerships website regarding volunteer opportunities in Middletown.
+Students should contact Wesleyan’s Office of Study Abroad regarding study-abroad programs, and the Office of Community Partnerships website regarding volunteer opportunities in Middletown.
 It is possible that a paid job or a service-learning course will meet this requirement, and it is fine to use such an experience.
-For students who do the standard study abroad experience, your cultural immersion will be considered satisfied when coursework from abroad appears on your academic history.
+For students who do the standard study-abroad experience, your cultural immersion will be considered satisfied when coursework from abroad appears on your academic history.
 For students who do an alternative experience, your immersion will be considered complete when you turn in to the administrative assistant in our main office a one-page description of your finished experience including what you learned from it.

 Students interested in research opportunities are encouraged to develop statistics and research methods skills as early as possible, to develop broad knowledge in the research area of interest, and to then apply for permission of the instructor to enroll in an advanced research seminar.
 Speaking with individual faculty members about research opportunities that might be available in their labs is also appropriate.

 Applies only to Class of 2018 and earlier: Learning a language other than one’s own enhances an understanding of and engagement with persons from cultures not one’s own.
 Psychology majors are required to work toward language proficiency in a second language.
 Specifically, for any language that is taught through at least the intermediate level at Wesleyan, majors are required to study through the second semester of intermediate level (that is, to have intermediate level mastery).
 For languages only taught through the introductory level, students are required to study through the second semester of introductory level (that is, to have introductory level mastery).
 This is not a required number of courses but, rather, a required level of mastery.
 Students for whom English is a second language or students who can demonstrate mastery of a foreign language at the intermediate level (by language placement test indicating placement in an advanced course) may opt out of the language requirement.
 See Department Majors Manual for details.
-It is expected that students will wish to coordinate their language and study abroad experience, but this is not formally required by the Psychology Department.
+It is expected that students will wish to coordinate their language and study-abroad experience, but this is not formally required by the Psychology Department.

 Concentrations: Students are not obligated to do a concentration within psychology, and the vast majority of students do not specialize in a particular area.
 However, we do have two concentrations within the major in cognitive science and in cultural psychology.
-These are essentially ways of traversing the major (with a few additional courses) for students who would like to organize their coursework around either of those two themes.
+These are essentially ways of traversing the major (with a few additional courses) for students who would like to organize their course work around either of those two themes.
 Concentrations are not declared at major declaration.
-Rather, there is a requirements worksheet for each concentration that is to be turned in by early February in the second semester of the senior year.
+Rather, a requirements worksheet for each concentration is to be turned in by early February in the second semester of the senior year.
 Students who successfully complete the requirements will receive a departmental certificate indicating completion.

 Cognitive Science Concentration.
 Cognitive science is the interdisciplinary study of mental processes.
 Many areas of psychology contribute to the study of cognitive science, including cognitive psychology, developmental psychology, and cognitive neuroscience, fields that most typically use scientific research methods to study human mental processes.
-Beyond psychology, scholars use diverse methods to study mental processes in humans and non-humans including fields such as philosophy of mind, neuroscience and behavior, artificial intelligence, linguistics, education, and others.
-The focus of coursework within our department involves understanding the mental and underlying neural processes involved in areas such as human perception, attention, memory, language, and reasoning, as well as the development of these processes over the lifespan, and participation in laboratory research is expected.
+Beyond psychology, scholars use diverse methods to study mental processes in humans and nonhumans including fields such as philosophy of mind, neuroscience and behavior, artificial intelligence, linguistics, education, and others.
+The focus of course work within our department involves understanding the mental and underlying neural processes involved in areas such as human perception, attention, memory, language, and reasoning, as well as the development of these processes over the lifespan, and participation in laboratory research is expected.
 See the Cognitive Science Worksheet on the department website for requirement details.